apleek3/bamazon/README.md

 ## Setup
 ### To use this application yourself:
 1) Set up a MySQL database on your machine.
 I used the 'community' version here: [MySQL](https://dev.mysql.com/downloads/mysql/)
-2) Set up MySQL WorkBench.
-[MySQL Workbench](https://www.mysql.com/products/workbench/)
+2) Set up MySQL WorkBench: [MySQL Workbench](https://www.mysql.com/products/workbench/)
 3) Set up a new MySQL connection.
 4) Create a new Data Base named: bamazon.
 5) Use the attached bamazon.sql to create a new table pre-loaded with information.